 Purchasing insurance can be a daunting experience, but your insurance broker can help eliminate some of the confusion and uncertainty.
-We’ve prepared a brief Consumer Guide to P & C Insurance that outlines what you can expect from your insurance broker.
+As an insurance consumer, you should expect:

 The Government of Canada has recognized that financial institutions have the power to exert tremendous pressure on an individual or business when they seek financing.
 A financial institution could use this power to influence a consumer to purchase an unwanted product or service in exchange for approval of a loan.
-This practice is known as “Coercive Tied Selling” and is prohibited in Canada.
+This practice is known as ‘coercive tied selling’ and is prohibited in Canada.
+This is defined as:

 “Any practice that imposes undue pressure, or coerces a person to obtain a product or service from a bank or any of its affiliates, as a condition for obtaining a loan or any other product from that same bank.

 Section 459.1 of the Bank Act prohibits coercive tied selling and requires banks to disclose to consumers that coercive tied selling is illegal through the display of plain-language brochures made available at all of their branches.”

 Consumers should guard against this practice and be aware that they are free to purchase insurance products from the supplier of their choice.